-- 24 credits in mathematics or related fields, normally at least 18 credits of which are mathematics courses at postgraduate level: - Completion of and passing MATH 6770 Professional Development in Science (Mathematics).
+- 24 credits in mathematics or related fields, normally at least 18 credits of which are mathematics courses at postgraduate level; - Completion of and passing MATH 6770 Professional Development in Science (Mathematics).
 Students are expected to complete the course in their first year of study.
 The maximum time allowed for course completion is two years for full-time students, or three years for part-time students.
-The 2 credits earned from MATH 6770 cannot be counted toward the credit requirements: - Completion of and passing LANG 5010 Postgraduate English for Science Studies, which should be taken in the first year of study.
-The 1 credit earned from LANG 5010 cannot be counted toward the credit requirements: - All full-time students are required to take and pass MATH 6900 Mathematics Seminar in their first four regular terms of study; maximum number of credits to be earned from this course is 4.
-MATH 6770 can be used as a replacement for one regular term of MATH 6900; - Registration in MATH 6990 MPhil Thesis Research: and - Presentation and oral defense of the MPhil thesis.
+The 2 credits earned from MATH 6770 cannot be counted toward the credit requirements; - Full-time RPg students are required to take an English Language Proficiency Assessment (ELPA) Speaking Test administered by the Center for Language Education before the start of their first term of study.
+Students whose ELPA Speaking Test score is below Level 4, or who failed to take the test in their first term of study, are required to take LANG 5000 Foundation in Listening & Speaking for Postgraduate Students until they pass the course by attaining at least Level 4 in the ELPA Speaking Test before graduation.
+The 1 credit earned from LANG 5000 cannot be counted toward the credit requirements; - Completion of and passing LANG 5010 Postgraduate English for Science Studies, which should be taken in the first year of study.
+The 1 credit earned from LANG 5010 cannot be counted toward the credit requirements; - All full-time students are required to take and pass MATH 6900 Mathematics Seminar in their first four regular terms of study; maximum number of credits to be earned from this course is 4.
+MATH 6770 can be used as a replacement for one regular term of MATH 6900; - Registration in MATH 6990 MPhil Thesis Research; and - Presentation and oral defense of the MPhil thesis.